IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 |                      | Introspect Token                  | O  Note 1   | ITI TF-2c:  3.102 |
 |                      | Get Authorization Server Metadata | O           | ITI TF-2c: 3.103  |

-*Note 1:* Optionality of this transaction is "R" for an actor that supports the Token Instrospection Option.
+*Note 1:* Optionality of this transaction is "R" for an actor that supports the Token Introspection Option.

 ### 34.1.1 Actor Descriptions and Actor Profile Requirements